pourpal-tsi/pourpal-backoffice/README.md

 # PourPal Backoffice

-The admin backoffice of the PourPal software engineering group project at TSI, 2024.
+The admin backoffice for PourPal, a beverage e-commerce platform developed as a software engineering group project at TSI, 2024.

 ## Getting Started